JohannesAutenrieb/1D_MPC_CBF/README.md

 # 1D_MPC_CBF

 ### Description
-The 1D_MPC_CBF repository houses a collection of MATLAB scripts written to study differnt state-constrained controllers.
+The 1D_MPC_CBF repository houses a collection of MATLAB scripts written to study different state-constrained controllers.
 With a focus on a class of 1D dynamical systems, this collection of MATLAB scripts intends to compare and analyze the performance of different state-constrained controllers utilizing control barrier functions and model predictive control.

 #### Content

 The following state-constrained controllers are implemented and can be compared via separate time simulations:

-- **MPC controllers with classical state constraints
+- MPC controllers with classical state constraints
-- **MPC controllers with discrete control barrier functions
+- MPC controllers with discrete control barrier functions
-- **Pointwise CLF-CBF-QP Controller
+- Pointwise CLF-CBF-QP Controller

 After each simulation run, a plot with results is given out.
 An example of such a plot is given here: